cc-hydrosub/L2SWBM/L2SWBM_v3/config_README.txt

 - dH Uncertainty in mm - If 'Define dH Uncertainty' is TRUE, define it here.
   Model will assert uncertainty be at least 1 mm.
 Model will account for rolling window

-- [lake] Component WBM - Set to TRUE to use the WBM...
+- [lake] Component WBM - defines whether the water balance is computed using NBS or the components of NBS.
+Your choice of priors were already defined above
+-- TRUE
--- dH = P - E + R + Q_i - Q_o +/- D + process error
+--- dH = P - E + R + Q_i - Q_o +/- D + process error
-- else: use the WBM
+-- FALSE
 -- dH = NBS + Q_i - Q_o +/- D + process error
---- Your choice of priors were already defined above

 - St. Clair CMS if not Component WBM: if St. Clair Component WBM is FALSE above, then the entire St. Clair WBM will be done in units of cubic meters per second.

+- St. Clair mm to cms Factor: how many cms should it take on average, in a given month, to raise or lower Lake St. Clair by 1 mm?
+This will be used in calculating the cms from given mm data

 - MCMC Iterations: How many samples do you wish to draw for this model run?
 2000 is adequate for a quick run.
 100K to a million get you closer to convergence, but that's been elusive